ConsenSysMesh/fae-demo/README.md

 the possibility of winning.
 Will need to update actions to mark to new state as well as any time a new player is set.
 - Rename PreDeal stage to Blinds

+*
+- Delay of 3 seconds between each game stage for UX
+- Use System.Timeout to wrap player actions in timeout, will need to add a new msg signalling to all table subscribes that the player has timed out